Product Pathways - Adhesion

 Species predicted to react based on 100% sequence homology: Mouse, Rat, Monkey.

 Specificity / Sensitivity

 Phospho-CDCP1 (Tyr734) Antibody recognizes endogenous levels of CDCP1 protein only when phosphorylated at Tyr734.
 This antibody also cross-reacts with an unidentified protein of 100 kDa.

 Polyclonal antibodies are produced by immunizing animals with a synthetic phosphopeptide corresponding to residues surrounding Tyr734 of human CDCP1 protein.
 Antibodies are purified by protein A and peptide affinity chromatography.

-CDCP1 (CUB domain containing protein, SIMA135) is a putative stem cell marker that has been shown in research studies to be highly expressed in some human cancer cells and in both typical and atypical (cancerous) colons (1).
+CUB domain containing protein 1 (CDCP1, SIMA135) is a putative stem cell marker shown in research studies to be highly expressed in some human cancer cells and in both typical and atypical (cancerous) colons (1).
 Expression of CDCP1 may be epigenetically regulated, as methylation of promoter CpG sequences results in decreased CDCP1 expression (2).
 The corresponding CDCP1 gene encodes a glycoprotein that acts as a complex, multidomain transmembrane antigen.
-Three CUB domains in its extracellular region are possibly involved in cell adhesion or extracellular matrix interaction (1,3).
+CDCP1 has three extracellular CUB domains that may be involved in cell adhesion or extracellular matrix interactions (1,3).
 Src-family kinases may phosphorylate CDCP1 at five tyrosine residues within its cytoplasmic domain to provide a potential binding site for SH2 domain-containing proteins (3).
-CDCP1 is a putative marker for hematopoietic stem cells (4,5).
+CDCP1 is a putative hematopoietic stem cell marker (4,5).